jordannakamoto/roboseo/README.md

 # SEO Content Refresher
 Designed for a client to speed up webscraping and data entry for SEO content writing.
+This is for a marketing agency, who is recommending optimizations for a large national real estae company with many individual property managers and web admins.
 Ongoing updates are being implemented on a different version on client's machine.

 # Project Overview